 Joy Zabala was deeply proud to have been a part of the field of education for more than forty years.
 She was a universally respected pioneer in Assistive Technology (AT) and eventually joined the staff at CAST to concentrate on accessible educational materials and Universal Design for Learning (UDL) and their relationship to AT.
 She was an internationally active conference presenter, a co-founder of Quality Indicators for Assistive Technology (QIAT), and the creator of The SETT Framework, utilized throughout the world.

-The SETT Framework is a four part model intended to promote collaborative decision-making in all phases of assistive technology service design and delivery from consideration through implementation and evaluation of effectiveness.
+The SETT Framework is a four-part model (Student, Environments, Tasks, Tools) which promotes collaborative decision-making in all phases of assistive technology service design and delivery.

 This site provides information about Joy and her work, and support materials related to the SETT Framework and to QIAT, UDL, and AEM.